 The second Saturday in December marks a special tradition at the Channel Islands Harbor as the community kicks off the holiday season with the annual Parade of Lights.
-This is more than just an event – it’s an awesome experience.
-This year, the 53rd Annual Parade of Lights takes place on Dec.
-8th.
-The parade starts at 7 p.m., but there's plenty to do all day.
+This is more than just an event – it’s an awesome, can’t miss experience.

-Here’s why you need to bring your family!
+Here’s why you need to bring your family and friends.

 Free pics with Santa and 36 tons of snow

-Festivities at the Harbor begin at 10 a.m. near Marine Emporium Landing.
+Festivities at the Harbor begin at noon near Marine Emporium Landing.
 Take your family and enjoy a variety of food options, a holiday artists’ market, live music, and children’s activities.
 There will be more than 36 tons of snow moved in for your family to play in.
 Plus, Santa will be there to take pictures, free of charge, with your children.
-The market closes at 8 p.m.

 Treat your family